-The nutcracker phenomenon is by far the most frequent vascular compression syndrome.
+The nutcracker phenomenon (albeit a misnomer) is by far the most frequent vascular compression syndrome.
 During the last twenty years I diagnosed and treated many hundreds of patients.
 It is basically caused and aggravated by the upright, bipedal human gait.

 This typical human posture is the reason for a swinging configuration of the human spine that is characterized by a so-called lordosis of the lumbar spine.
 Lordosis means that an anterior curvature of the vertebral column constitutes an obstacle for any structure that is passing the spine from one side to the other side of the abdomen.
 Such a structure is the left renal vein.
 The compression of this vein does not occur without symptoms.